Building Pool In Ground

 In Ground Pools

 Yes.
 In accordance with the Town's Pool By-law No. 149-08, all types of swimming pools, including private spas (hot tubs, whirlpools and jacuzzis) which contain water having a depth 0.6 metres (24”) at any point, requires a pool permit.
-Unless a pool or private spa is being dismantled and reconstructed within the same location.
+Unless a private spa is being dismantled and reconstructed within the same location a pool permit is not required.

 Prior to submission of a Building Permit application, please consult with the Building Department @ 905-871-1600 Ext.
 5510.

-- Pools shall be located within an interior side yard, exterior side yard or rear yard;
+- Pools & private spas shall be located within an interior side yard, exterior side yard or rear yard;

 - They shall not be located closer than 1.0 metre (3’-3”) to any side or rear property line and no closer to any street than the setback required;